 But nothing prepares you for your first days on a real newspaper.
 How could anyone contemplate filing an accurate court report, by the time the judge delivers sentence?
 Or a council planning story, improvised on a minute, grey screen, with its blinking brick cursor.

-Somehow I landed a job on the Burton Daily Mail, a brewery paper that punched above its weight.
-Then came the Bolton Evening News where I spent weekends shifting on the Liverpool Post, then a grand provincial daily, and the benchmark for quality in an age when print ruled.
-Finally, I settled down on the Yorkshire Post, a regional broadsheet that gave me lots of rope.
-A great writer there had worked on The Sunday Times and persuaded me to go for an interview.
-I got shifts, and then a contract that became a staff job and eventually I became deputy editor in the paper’s Insight investigative unit, leaving to become a foreign correspondent, reporting from South Asia for The Sunday Times magazine and newspaper, racking up stories from the Jaffna peninsula, before it fell to the LTTE to the Khyber Pass, before it was vacated by the Taliban.
+I landed a job on the Burton Daily Mail, a brewery paper that punched above its weight.
+Then came the Bolton Evening News where I spent weekends shifting on the Liverpool Post, then a grand provincial daily.
+Finally, I settled down on the Yorkshire Post, a regional broadsheet where a great writer who had worked on The Sunday Times persuaded me to go for an interview.
+I got shifts, and then a contract that became a staff job and eventually I became deputy editor in the paper’s Insight investigative unit, leaving to become a foreign correspondent, reporting from South Asia for The Sunday Times magazine and newspaper, racking up stories from the Jaffna peninsula, before it fell to the LTTE, and to the Khyber Pass, before it was vacated by the Taliban.
 I left again in 1999 to specialise in foreign reportage, contributing regularly to The Sunday Times magazine, before joining the Guardian and then going freelance.

 Radio: we have broadcast regularly for BBC Radio and BBC World Service and in 2001 made Stone of Heaven, a series for BBC Radio 4 on the history of jade.